Canine Tricuspid Valve Dysplasia (TVD)

 Diagnosing Canine Tricuspid Valve Dysplasia (TVD)

 TVD is typically diagnosed through a combination of physical examination, chest X-rays, echocardiography (an ultrasound for the heart), and electrocardiogram (ECG).
 During the physical exam, your veterinarian will listen to your dog’s heart for heart murmurs.
-Chest X-rays can help provide an overall picture of the size and shape of their heart, as well as any fluid accumulation in their lungs or abdomen.
+Chest X-rays can help give an overall picture of the size and shape of their heart, as well as any fluid accumulation in their lungs or abdomen.

 Stages of the Canine Tricuspid Valve Dysplasia (TVD)